rvlander/stuart-full-stack-engineers/REMARKS.md

 ## Bonus goals

-- I decided to go with project architecture and setup appropriate tools (formatting, linting, CI, migrations, ...) to have a good base to work from.
+- I decided to go with project architecture and setup appropriate tools (formatting, linting, CI, migrations, pre-commit hook, ...) to have a good base to work from.

 ## Thoughts on proposed bonus goals